Trump Tower meeting figure: Russia probe ‘not a witch hunt’

 “So to me it was a classic bait-and-switch that took on a life of its own because Russia became this hot-button topic,” Goldstone said.

-Goldstone, who represented a pop singer in Russia whose father had partnered with the Trumps on the 2012 Miss Universe pageant in Moscow, said even though he felt the meeting he helped set up was immaterial, testifying before the grand jury was terrifying.
+Goldstone came to know the Trumps while representing Azerbaijan-born singer Emin, whose father had partnered with the Trumps on the 2013 Miss Universe pageant in Moscow.
+He said even though he felt the meeting he helped set up was immaterial, testifying before the grand jury was terrifying.

 “Even though you deep down and fundamentally you know you’ve done nothing wrong, you believe you’ve done nothing wrong, you’re warned by so many people that the reason people get tripped up isn’t because they’ve done anything wrong,” he said.
 “It’s that inadvertently or maybe on purpose they lie, they forget, they say something that isn’t consistent.
 And suddenly you’ve got a perjury case.
 So it makes you hypersensitive.”